The Mortgage Underwriting Approval Process

 Your primary job during the time your loan is in underwriting is to move quickly on document requests, questions, and anything else that's asked of you.
 No matter how ridiculous you think the doc request might be, set that hoop aflame and jump through it as quickly as possible.

 Do not take the inquisition personally.
-This is just underwriting does.
+This is just what underwriting does.
 Just handle the last few items and submit them so that you can hear the three best words in real estate—"clear to close"!